Sagamihara: Government

 Sagamihara has a mayor-council form of government with a directly elected mayor and a unicameral city council of 49 members.
 Sagamihara contributes eight members to the Kanagawa Prefectural Assembly.
-In terms of national politics, the city is divided between the Kanagawa 14th district and Kanagawa 16th district of the lower house of the Diet of Japan.
+In terms of national politics, the city was divided between the Kanagawa 14th district and Kanagawa 16th district of the lower house of the Diet of Japan until the 2024 Japanese general election when it became represented by the Kanagawa 14th district and the newly formed Kanagawa 20th district.

 Economy

 In terms of economy and geography such as railroads and roads, Sagamihara has stronger ties with Tokyo than other cities in the prefecture, especially with the Tama area such as Machida and Hachioji.
 In addition, it is positioned by the national government as the core of the southwestern part of the Tokyo metropolitan area.
 However, due to the successive withdrawal of large factories in the city, the aspect of Sagimahara as a commuter town has become stronger, and the percentage of commuters to work and school in Tokyo in 2015 was 24.6%.